 The author of this short paper is Dr Toni Whitehead who applied the this approach, as a model for the deployment of sector based strategies in her PhD research.
 Toni embedded lean supply chain strategic thinking into the regional economic development of priority business sectors in Wales, including Aerospace & Defence, Life Sciences and the Creative Industries.
 The outputs of the research informed the development of Welsh Government sector-specific strategies.

-To view the full white paper, use the green download button.
+To see the full case study, use the download link provided.